 Editing a Web Document

 Similar to adding a regular activity or report, go to the case file to generate the Web Document.
 It will generate automatically in the General tab view, with the field codes populated.

 Workers can type directly into the Web document to make any changes.
-Once finished, click on Save or Complete!
-Easy as pie.
+Once finished, click on Save or Complete.

 Image: Case File View of Web Document

 Copy from previously completed web documents by clicking on Copy Prev Doc button at the top of the page.